hbk91/2021StudyNotes/BIWS_ExcelCourse.md

 ## Excel Keyboard Shortcuts:

+  **Enter text/formula in the formula bar instead of the cell:** `F2`, and the `Ctrl+A`.
+Only, works if the cell is empty.
+If the cell has something, `Ctrl+A` would just select the cell contents.
+Try to find if this can be achieved somehow.
+It is a real pain, to click in the formula bar.
 - **Group rows/columns:** Alt+A+G+G
 - **Ungroup rows/columns:** Alt+A+U+U
 - **Collapse a grouped range:** To collapse an already grouped range of rows: Alt+A+H